Social selling: Components

 Social prospecting involves monitoring and/or searching social networks for signs of customer interest, immediate buying intent, or qualified prospect status based on industry, role, geography, etc. For example, a financial advisor may monitor social media for major life events (e.g., birth of a child, change in employment status, retirement, death of a parent) that correlate to a need for investment advice.
-Similarly, B2B outbound sales professionals frequently search LinkedIn for individuals matching their target buyer profiles.
+Local micro-enterprises also utilize interactive content, such as polls and topic-based community threads, to identify regional customer needs and gather real-time sales leads.

 Personal branding is the use of social media to establish an individual's reputation and credibility.
 Typically this is done through the creation of compelling personal profiles that showcase a sales professional's expertise, credibility, and integrity.
-Personal branding also involves highlighting of personal information (e.g., education background, personal interests, religious affiliation, nonprofit activity) to find common ground with potential buyers and channel partners.

 Employee advocacy is when sales professionals or other staff leverage their own social presence to share positive news, stories, and insights about their company with their networks.
 This includes sharing content, responding to questions, connecting with industry leaders, and using industry- and company-related hashtags.
 While some companies give employees the license to create and promote their own content, many companies establish guidelines, or even supply appropriate content to employees.

 Social relationship management is the use of digital networks as channels for nurturing ongoing relationships with customers.
 Social relationship management – sometimes referred to as social CRM - is an extension of traditional relationship management that focuses on communication and feedback with customers vis-a-vis social media.
 Social Relationship Management tactics include listening and responding to customer feedback online, and re-posting user-generated content regarding company.
 Social Relationship Management emphasizes authentic and genuine connections, and directly engaging with stakeholders in online conversations.

 Finding the right people is another fundamental pillar towards applying social selling.
-Due to the evolution of sales and marketing, the buying committee has shifted to having 6.8 people involved on average.
+Due to the evolution of sales and marketing, a typical B2B buying committee for a complex purchase now involves six to ten people.
 Therefore, it becomes crucial to get to know those people to start influencing and building sustainable and long-term relationships with them.